 Local change agents as campaigners

-- SASA! is an approach to mobilizing communities to prevent violence against women and reduce HIV risk.
+- Raising Voices' SASA! approach mobilizes communities to prevent violence against women and reduce HIV risk.
 It was designed by Raising Voices and implemented in Kampala (Uganda) by the Centre for Domestic Violence Prevention (CEDOVIP).
 SASA! (meaning “now” in Kiswahili) is a four-phase approach: Start, Awareness, Support and Action.
 The methodology is designed to catalyze community-led change of norms and behaviors that perpetuate gender equality, violence and increased vulnerability to HIV.
 An equal number of interested men and women are selected to be community activists and institutional activists (i.e. from the police, health services, local government, faith groups), and all activists are mentored in the SASA! approach, which helps them reflect on power imbalances in their own lives and in the community.
 With support from program staff, the activists lead informal activities within their own social networks – fostering open discussions and supportive action with family members, neighbors and colleagues.
 The intent is to stimulate people to think about power in more positive ways, and for a critical mass of community members to be exposed to new ideas from people they know and trust.
 The goal is for this, over a period of time, to lead to change in social norms.

 RESOURCE: SASA!
 Activist Toolkit